isaokozakai/my-portfolio-site_v1/README.md

 ## Purpose

-I wanted to show who I am and what I can do.
+This site is a reflection of who I am and what I can build as a developer.

 ## Technologies